 How accurate is ChatGPT for creating subject-specific content and assessments?

-ChatGPT creates suitable activities and content, but check facts (Rudner & Liang, 2023).
-Verify scientific data, dates, and maths before using with learners.
-For important tests, check answers against exam board rules (Smith, 2024).
+ChatGPT can produce plausible but incorrect activities, facts or mark schemes.
+Verify scientific data, dates, quotations, maths and assessment criteria before using outputs with learners.
+For important tests, check answers against exam-board rules.

 What are the best ways to prompt ChatGPT for differentiated learning materials?